Overview

 Item 5 - Fees and Compensation

-We will provide discretionary management of Model Portfolios among which the participants
+We will provide discretionary management of Model Portfolios, among which the participants

 may choose to invest as Plan options.
 Plan Participants will also have the option of investing

-only in options that do not include Model Portfolios (i.e., the Plan Participants may elect to
+only in options that do not include Model Portfolios (i.e., the Plan Participants may elect to invest

-to invest in the Model Portfolios at all).
+the Model Portfolios at all).

 Investment Advisory Fees